 Throughout the year our children take part in a number of performances and talent shows and represent the school at sporting events in order to develop their individual liberty.
 Their talents are nurtured so that they grow in self esteem, self knowledge and self confidence.
 Anti-bullying has a high profile in school due to our annual whole school project; therefore, children understand their rights and responsibilities and value our zero tolerance approach.
 Freedom of speech is promoted; the texts studied in English allow children to debate points of views and express their opinions.
 As a Unicef Rights Respecting School with a Silver award, children understand their rights and are taught to be vocal when ensuring these rights are met.

 Respect and tolerance are considered to be the Walsall Wood Way and therefore these are high priorities.
 Because relationships between staff and pupils are so strong, adults hold honest, sensitive conversations with children that challenge stereotypes and tackle discrimination.
-Critical thinking skills are developed through the use of reflection time; 'thunks'often raise philosophical questions for discussion.
+Critical thinking skills are developed through the use of daily reflection time.
 Our RE curriculum ensures that children understand their own and other cultures and that they actively ask questions and develop their own points of view.